a stream of water that contains lithium

 “These findings thus suggest that NP03 reverses key AD [Alzheimer’s disease] pathologies in an in vivo AD model, and that it may have therapeutic value in the early stages of the disease.”

-The Canadian research involved administering microdoses to lithium to rats bred to develop an Alzheimer’s-like brain disorder.
+The Canadian research involved administering microdoses of lithium to rats bred to develop an Alzheimer’s-like brain disorder.
 This time, though, the brain pathology was more advanced.

 This would be roughly equivalent to when amyloid plaque would be present in the brain and cognitive decline would begin to be detected.
 In the rodent study, the pathology was diminished and cognition improved.